srnnkls/getml-examples/README.md

 **use them as a blueprint for your own projects**:

 * [Getting started](https://github.com/getml/getml-examples/blob/master/python/projects/getting_started/getting_started.ipynb)
-  - this notebook runs you through the most basic steps of relational learning using getML.
+  - this notebook runs you through the most **basic steps of relational learning** using getML.
     It is based on an artificial dataset.

 * [Loans](https://github.com/getml/getml-examples/blob/master/python/projects/loans/loans.ipynb)
-  - the loans data set is one of the most commonly used data sets in the relational learning literature.
+  - the loans data set is one of the **most commonly used data sets in the relational learning literature**.
     Using getML's MultirelModel, we show how you can outperform practically all peer-reviewed academic papers based on the loans data set.